bdurand/support_table_cache/README.md

 SupportTableCache.disable

 SupportTableCache.enable do
-  # Re-enable the cache for the block
+  # Re-enable the cache within a block
   SupportTableCache.disable do
     # Disable it again
     MySupportModel.enable_cache do
-      # Enable it only for the MySupportModel class
+      # Re-enable it only for the MySupportModel class
     end
   end
 end
 ```

-### Caching Belongs To Associations
+### Caching Belongs to Associations

-You can cache belongs to assocations for cacheable models by including the `SupportTableCache::Associations` module and then calling `cache_belongs_to` to specify which associations should be cached.
+You can also cache belongs to associations to cacheable models.

+To do this, you include the `SupportTableCache::Associations` module in your model and then call `cache_belongs_to` to specify which associations should be cached.
+You must define the association first with `belongs_to` before you can call `cache_belongs_to`.
+You can include `SupportTableCache::Associations` in `ApplicationRecord` if you want this behavior available to all of your models.

 The target class for the association must include the `SupportTableCache` module.